Are you on the list to vote in the 2018 Municipal and School Board Elections? VoterLookUp.ca

 The Voter Information Notice

-The Voter Information Notice that every elector on the voters' list receives informs the elector where and when to vote.
-Listed on the notice are the Election Day and advance vote dates and times.
-Voting locations are specific to each elector's voting area.
-Receiving and bringing this information card will speed up the voting process for all electors when they go to vote.
+The Voter Information Notice that every elector on the voters' list receives informs the elector where and when to vote and provides the unique voter identification number that is required to access internet voting.
+Listed on the notice are the Advance Voting Day and Voting Day dates and times.
+Although the Notice may list a specific voting place, for the 2018 election an elector can vote at any of the voting places in their electoral district.
+Receiving and bringing your Voter Information Notice to the voting place will speed up the voting process for all electors.

 Two important items to remember to bring when you go to the voting place: